earthly/earthly/CONTRIBUTING.md

 ### Config

 Starting with [v0.6.30](CHANGELOG.md#v0630---2022-11-22), the default location of the built binary's config file has changed to `~/.earthly-dev/config.yml`.
-The standard location is not used as a fallback, so ensure you maintain your own symlink or copy (if needed).
+The standard location is not used as a fallback; it is possible to `export EARTHLY_CONFIG=~/.earthly/config.yml`, or create a symlink if required.

 ## CLA